FormidableLabs/victory-docs/docs/victory-axis/docs.md

 ### sharedEvents

 The `sharedEvents` prop is used to coordinate events between Victory components using `VictorySharedEvents`.
 This prop should not be set manually.
-[Read more about events here].

 ### name

 The `name` prop is used to reference a component instance when defining shared events.
-[Read more about events here].

 [VictoryChart]: https://formidable.com/open-source/victory/docs/victory-chart
 [tickFormat]: https://formidable.com/open-source/victory/docs/victory-axis#tickformat